jvelazqueztraut/jvelazqueztraut.github.io/projects/persiana.md

 ![Persiana]({{ site.url }}/projects/persiana/persiana1.jpg)

 The installation was inspired by American blinds, which let light in horizontally.
 I think they are quite nice.
-I transferred that inspiration to my play area, which is LED lights.
-I designed a setup and started experimenting, at one point I choose to stick with indirect lighting, but I ended up creating a low-resolution screen.
+I transferred that inspiration to my play area, LED lights.
+I designed a setup and started experimenting.
+I ended up creating a low-resolution screen with indirect lighting.

-Since I am recently interested in artificial intelligence and general questions around computability, it occurred to me that these visuals on the screen could represent the construction of internal knowledge that a machine has.
+Since I am recently interested in artificial intelligence and general questions around computability, it occurred to me that this setup could represent the construction of internal knowledge that a machine has.
 That is why I decided to present generative visuals based on geometric shapes.
 This is an abstract image that comes from algorithms.
 Mathematical signals and counts that create colors and generate animations.

-I decided to refrain from using pictorial images or realist images on the screen because I do not believe that this is truly representative of the internal construction of knowledge of a machine.
-I think it is important to distinguish this construction of knowledge (or if we want to call it consciousness) that a machine has versus that of a human, because the machine thinks in 1 and 0, in numbers, and we do not.
+I decided to refrain from using pictorial images or realistic images on the screen because I do not believe that this is truly representative of the internal construction of knowledge of a machine.
+I think it is important to distinguish this type of knowledge (or if we want to call it consciousness) that a machine has versus that of a human, because the machine thinks in 1 and 0, in numbers, and we do not.

-The feedback loop that occurs with the installation is interesting when, looking at it, we are the ones who assign pictorial and even emotional values ​​to the geometric images based on algorithms.
-It is our interpretation that gives an emotional value to the capacities of a machine.
+The feedback loop that occurs with the installation is interesting when, looking at it, we are the ones who assign memories or imaginations ​​to the geometric images based on algorithms.
+It is our interpretation that give an emotional value to the capacities of a machine.
 We believe that there is consciousness and feeling there, the machine does not believe it.
-This is how we project our own human tragedy onto these functional devices and end up generating self-fulfilling prophecies.
+This is how we project our own human tragedy onto merely functional devices and end up creating self-fulfilling prophecies.

 ![Persiana]({{ site.url }}/projects/persiana/persiana2.jpg)
 ![Persiana]({{ site.url }}/projects/persiana/persiana3.jpg)